markovbio/markovbio.github.io/_posts/2022-08-25-hyperbolic-science.md

 * On what dimensions is biomedical research progressing?
 Are there quantifiable indicators that we could track over time—not just particular instances that people point to?
 * If the blob is progressing systematically in some direction, then toward what end?
 What does this accretion of knowledge amount to?
 What is the sausage that’s purportedly being made—and when will it be ready?

-When trying to answer these questions, we find ourselves in an epistemically adversarial environment, what we can call “hyperbolic science”.
+When trying to answer these questions, we find ourselves in an epistemically adversarial environment, which we can call “hyperbolic science”.
 It is defined by two mutually reinforcing facets:

 **Hyperbolic information asymmetries**